EventStore/documentation/docs/commercial-tools/ldap-plugin.md

-# LDAP Authentication Plugin for Event Store
+# LDAP Authentication Plugin for EventStoreDB

-This plugin allows any LDAP protocol based directory services the ability to act as the authentication authority for Event Store.
+This plugin allows any LDAP protocol based directory services the ability to act as the authentication authority for EventStoreDB.

 ::: tip
 The LDAP plugin is included as part of the commercial builds.
 :::

-To configure Event Store to use the LDAP authentication plugin, make the following changes to [the configuration file of a database node](/v5/server/cluster-with-manager-nodes.md#configuring-nodes).
+To configure EventStoreDB to use the LDAP authentication plugin, make the following changes to [the configuration file of a database node](/v5/server/cluster-with-manager-nodes.md#configuring-nodes).
 You can make these changes after installation, but you need to stop the service, change the configuration and restart the service.

 Set the authentication type to `ldaps`, and configure the plugin with an `LdapsAuth` section..